cybersuno/JHU_Predictor/JHU_Word_Predictor/JHU_Word_Predictor_Presentation.md

     t<-tokens(tolower(t1),remove_punct = TRUE,remove_symbols = TRUE,remove_numbers = TRUE,remove_url = TRUE,split_hyphens = TRUE) #tokenize
 ```

 With this tokenization, we can build our model.
-It is composed by 3grams, 2grams and unigrams to apply a backoff.
+It is composed by 3grams, 2grams and unigrams to apply a backoff: when no prediction is found in the 3grams, we use the 2grams and so on.
 The probability for each ngram is calculated applying Kneser Ney smoothing.

 ```r